Cleantech Programs and Advisory

 rapid battery technology cycles versus longer product development timelines

-capital investment and capacity planning decisions made amid high demand uncertainty
+capital investment and capacity planning decisions made under high demand uncertainty

 supply chain volatility alongside incomplete visibility into supplier readiness